HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/README.md

 # Introduction #

-This section details the Node-RED flow used for the gatways (managers) in a SmartMesh IP network.
+This section details the Node-RED flow used for the gateways (managers) in a SmartMesh IP network.
 The flow can be implemented on the device where the manager is connected to, such as a laptop or a Raspberry Pi.

 The flow is created and improved based on the [resources available](https://github.com/twatteyne/smartmesh-bluemix/tree/master/01-gateway).
 The following documentation provides detailed explanations to the nodes implemented in the flow.